Manager, Public Programs and Communications (Gatineau Park)

 One life’s little pleasures for me is enjoying the magnificent trails in Gatineau Park.
 But if one other member of the family enjoys hiking even more than I do, it would be my dog, Mikah.

 We’re both so lucky to have so many trails winding through the Park.
 There’s nothing that Mikah would love more than to run where she pleases, but I know that I have to keep her on a leash at all times.
 It’s really important to be aware of the risks that we and our faithful companions are exposed to during our outings in the Park.
 And that’s exactly why the NCC established regulations on pets in the Park: to reduce these risks.

 Summer dog walking

 In summer, our four-legged friends can trek with us on more than 165 kilometres of trails in Gatineau Park.

-Unfortunately, Mikah is not allowed to come with me on three trails:
+Unfortunately, Mikah is not allowed to come with me on four trails:

 ⛔ Pink Lake Trail